Randallkiddsr/python-beginners/README.md

-## Python Training - Processed exercises
+## Python for Beginners - Processed exercises

 Solutions for the exercises from Udemy-Course [Python for Beginners: Learn Python Programming (Python 3)](https://www.udemy.com/python-programming-projects/).